Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: Pencil lead (graphite).

-This brain teaser for work uses common objects abstractly, challenging assumptions about materials and containment.
+This brain teaser for work uses everyday objects in an abstract way, challenging assumptions about materials and containment.

 3. The Family Photograph (Relational Logic)